steve-mackinnon/audio-similarity-search-rs/README.md

 ### Database creation and querying

 The [arroy](https://docs.rs/arroy/latest/arroy/) database is used to store the feature vectors and perform similarity search.
 This project is a Rust port of the [annoy](https://github.com/spotify/annoy) C++/Python library from Spotify, which is used for fast approximate nearest neighbor search.
-Arroy differs slightly in that it is backed by [LMDB](http://www.lmdb.tech/doc/), a high performance, memory mapped database.
-This project is standing on the shoulders of giants: arroy/LMDB are taking care of all of the details for index creation and ANN search.
+Arroy differs slightly in that it is backed by [LMDB](http://www.lmdb.tech/doc/), a high performance, memory mapped database. arroy/LMDB are taking care of all of the details for index creation and ANN search.